YoussefHasan/shell/README.md

-# shell: A Simple yet Powerful Command Line Interface
+# uShell: A Simple yet Powerful Command Line Interface

 **Welcome**
-,

 to uShell, a command line interface designed to provide a user-friendly experience while executing various commands.
 With its wide range of features, uShell allows you to navigate through your system like never before.

 **Basic Commands**